New York City

 This morning, board your Niagara Falls SIGHTSEEING CRUISE for amazing close-up views from the base of the falls.
 Then, travel the Niagara Parkway, admiring the sweeping landscapes of this scenic countryside.
 Head southwest and cross the farmlands and vineyards of Ontario.

-.
-Please note: Operation of the Niagara Falls sightseeing cruise is subject to favourable weather and/or river conditions.
+Please Note: Operation of the Niagara Falls sightseeing cruise is subject to favourable weather and/or river conditions.
 If unfavourable conditions exist, a walking tour of the scenic tunnels will be substituted.
-Last day of operation for the 2016 season is 30 Nov.

 Dearborn Area - Chicago